B-17G #42-37781 Silver Dollar. Photo courtesy of www.384thbombgroup.c

 On the 9th March 1944 the aircraft was part of mission #74 for the 384th, to the Heinkel Aircraft Plant at Oranienburg, Germany.
 With the main target covered by dense clouds, the formation diverted to the Secondary Target which was the city centre of Berlin.

-At the moment of bombs away over the target, at 13.58 and an altitude of 23,400ft., a higher group in the formation had slipped above the postion of Silver Dollar.
+At the moment of bombs away over the target, at 13.58 and an altitude of 23,400ft., a higher group in the formation had slipped above the position of Silver Dollar.
 A bomb dropped from an aircraft of the 379th Bomb Group struck just forward of the vertical stabiliser, severing the entire tail section from the fuselage.
 The aircraft immediately entered an uncontrolled dive, with all four engines still running.
 It was eventually to crash to the ground at Mallenfeld, Germany.
 Of the ten crew, two were able to parachute to safety and became Prisoners of War.
 Of the remaining eight members of crew, all bodies were recovered by German forces from the wreckage and were interred at a cemetery at Elsgrump, Germany.
 After the war, five of the bodies were identified, with the remaining three unidentifiable and these crewmembers are officially classed as 'Missing in Action'.

 The crew for this final flight were:-